unsw-restech/unsw-restech.github.io/docs/using_katana/accessing_katana.md

 ## Requesting an Account

-To apply for an account you can send an email to the [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au) giving your zID, your role within UNSW and the name of your supervisor or head of your research group.
+To apply for an account, please send an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au), giving your zID, your role within UNSW and the name of your supervisor or head of your research group.

 ## Connecting to Katana